sirkapil/nehu/pages/date.md

 + I don't have 6 packs.
 I don't like gym much.
 + I'm a mature person.
 So, I can tolerate your immature behaviour, but sometimes i can act like a child in front of you.
 + There is an innocent kid, arrogant warrior, blunt writer and dirty humourous fellow in me.
 + I'm a retro type outdated fashion fellow.
 Usually, can be seen in formals.
-But, We can go for shopping of updated fashionable things.
+But, We can go for shopping of latest fashionable things.
 + I'm very short tempered.
 So, you have to take care of my anger.
 But, I cool down very soon.
 + I'm not your ex.
 So, Don't expect his each and every quality in me.
 But, you can frankly tell me all those things, i should work on.
 + I'm an average boy with an average complexion and look.
 So, no girls would snatch me from you.